The views expressed by the host on this show, documented to be almost always right.

 More stimulus.

-You know, luckily some of us have a track record.
+You know, luckily, some of us have a track record.

 This is a pretty grim situation.

-We need more of what has created the problems.
+Yeah, we need more of what has created the problems.

 That's leftist agenda thinking.